Payment Options & Due Dates

 * Do not request funds through this process for off-campus living expenses.
 You will need to make arrangements to have these funds come directly to you.

 * If you have not registered for classes for the coming term, you may estimate the amount needed by taking the current tuition rate times the number of hours you plan to register for.
 Be sure to include extra for course fees, surcharge fees, activity fee and health fee.
 The University fee structure is online at sfs.bradley.edu – click on “Charges and Payment Options”.

 * If your bank has questions about this process, you may provide them with 3rd party access to your billing by setting them up with a log in to view your bills.
 Instructions for this process is also at sfs.bradley.edu, click on “Charges and Payment Options” and then “Online Viewing and Payment”.

-Available for full-time undergraduate students attending both semesters, this plan lets you pay in 12 installments.
+Available for full-time undergraduate students attending both semesters, this plan allows you to pay annual charges in 12 installments.
 Your Monthly Installment Payment Plan (MIPP) is determined by taking total annual charges, subtracting financial assistance (not including work study), and dividing the balance by 12.
-No interest is charged, but an annual, non-refundable application fee of $135 is required.
+No interest or deferment is charged, but an annual, non-refundable application fee of $135 is required.
+Payments begin June 1st and end May 1st (automatic payments are available).
 You must apply each year to participate in the MIPP program.